maryannetriggs/JavaScript30/readme.md

 ### Day 13 - Slide in on Scroll

 A maths heavy lesson, which I love.
 I've always wanted to know how this image effect was created and love how simple it is.
 The debounce function was a little confusing but revising the classList 'add' and 'remove' methods was useful.

+### Day 14 - JavaScript References VS Copying

+A useful reminder of the behaviour of mutable and immutable objects withing JavaScript.
+Nice to see that the ES6 spread operator has now come to objects as well as arrays.
+Need to keep this lesson in mind for my future projects.
+[Link to the MDN page](https://developer.mozilla.org/en-US/docs/Glossary/Mutable)

+### Day 15 - Local Storage

 ---

 ## Author - Mary-Anne Triggs